 5) It gets YOU used to traveling with them!

 It’s not just that the kids get used to travel, but you get used to what it’s like to travel with them!
 Before we had kids, we’d maybe start our vacation with a glass of champagne in the airport lounge, then relax on the plane with a book or a movie we’d been looking forward to seeing.
 Sightseeing included museums and fancy restaurants and staying up late to go dancing.
-On our first vacation with our now 3-year old there wasn’t room in my bags for books because it was crammed full of toys, the fancy restaurants were replaced with places that served food quickly before the baby woke up, and late nights were replaced by horribly early mornings.
+On our first vacation with our now 3-year old there wasn’t room in the diaper bag for books because it was crammed full of toys, the fancy restaurants were replaced with places that served food quickly before the baby woke up, and late nights were replaced by horribly early mornings.
 It was a shock to the system!
 But we’ve adapted our travel style, and it’s gotten easier with each vacation we’ve taken to adjust to traveling with the little ones.
-Read more on my checklist for packing a diaper bag for plane travel.

 6) It’s educational